Build Your Business

 Explore Blog

-Jaclyn Goris on Strategic Planning
+Jaclyn Goris on strategic planning

 In Part 2 of our Nonprofit to Social Enterprise series Jaclyn Goris discusses why she prioritizes quick experiments over elaborate planning.